-The COVID variant from India: what we know so far | DW | 23.04.2021
+The COVID variant from India: What we know so far | DW | 23.04.2021

 There are other mutations, such as one called L452R, which is detected in a Californian variant of the virus, B.1.429.
 The same was found in a variant in Germany.

-The World Health Organization categorizes the Indian variant as a "Variant of Interest."
+The WHO categorizes the Indian variant as a "Variant of Interest."
 That means the variant is being monitored, but that it is, for the time being, not of major concern.

 Dr Jeffrey Barrett, director of the COVID-19 Genomics Initiative at the Wellcome Sanger Institute in the UK, has commented that the Indian variant has spread at such low levels over the past few months, and that makes it "likely not to be as transmissible as B.1.1.7."